 Do you rely solely on your web hosting provider for backing up your site?
 Yikes, we sure hope not!
 The redundancy provided by your web host’s backups is simply not enough.

-It’s critical for every WordPress website to receive regularly-scheduled external site backups — administered independently of their hosting provider.
+It’s critical for every WordPress website to receive regularly scheduled external site backups — administered independently of their hosting provider.
 And with a wide array of both free and paid WordPress backup options, there’s really no excuse!
 To piggyback off an ancient Chinese proverb: The best time to implement an external backup of your site was yesterday, and the second-best time is now.

 Not sure where to start with picking a backup plugin?
 Don’t worry, we got you.
-In our guide to the best backup plugins for WordPress, we evaluated six of the most popular backup plugins — including BlogVault, VaultPress, Updraft Plus, among others — and determined what we believe to be the best backup plugin for most WordPress site owners.
+In our guide to the best backup plugins for WordPress, we evaluated six of the most popular backup plugins — including BlogVault, VaultPress, and Updraft Plus, among others — and determined what we believe to be the best backup plugin for most WordPress site owners.

 4. Plugins for optimizing page speed